 The 5,600-square-foot home and its fabulous-yet-cozy backyard was used for filming somewhere between 30 and 50 times throughout the show’s six seasons.

-Most of the interior is recognizable from the TV series, even if the indoor scenes were mostly shot at Silvercup Studios, where the producers built a replica of the house.
+Most of the indoor scenes were shot at Silvercup Studios, where the producers built a replica of the house.

-According to the owners, the cast and crew were quite fond of the house, and Gandolfini greatly enjoyed filming his poolside scenes on location.
+According to the house's owners, the cast and crew were quite fond of their home, and Gandolfini greatly enjoyed filming his poolside scenes on location.

-Besides the obvious nostalgic feeling that the house gives us die-hard fans, the New Jersey home has plenty to offer its real-life residents.
+Besides the obvious nostalgic feeling that the house gives us die-hard fans, the NJ home has plenty to offer its real-life residents.

 It has 4 bedrooms, 4 baths (plus a powder room), a detached one-bedroom guest house, two garages, and one of the most recognizable pools on TV.